stuartellis/button/README.md

     ./button.py create staging

-Button requires Python and the official AWS CLI utility.
+Button requires Python 2 or above, and the official AWS command-line utility.

 For more details, use the *help* option:

     ./button.py help

-## Expected format of CloudFormation templates
+## Expectations

 This tool is very opinionated, and assumes that: